 Conclusion

-You don’t need to cook it, no eggs, no cornstarch, and no flour.
+Thought it doesn’t contain any eggs, no cornstarch, and no flour.

 Still, it becomes velvety smooth, thick like mousse, deep in chocolate flavor, and totally customizable based on your cravings.